 But the two other issues that needed to be resolved still occur across the world today.
 The first was whether to accept colours other than black which occasionally occur.
 These were finally accepted in UK and still are today[1b].

 The second was the issue of humanly docking pups which were not born with a natural bob-tail.
 This is even more of an issue today with some counties totally banning the docking of dogs' tails.
-But in pre-World War One England, three separate British Schipperke Clubs were formed to safeguard the breed's future in Britain.
+But in pre-World War One England, three separate British Schipperke Clubs were formed to safeguard the breed's future in UK.
 With the practice of docking then permitted, the Schipperke survived both World Wars so it can be enjoyed by all its followers today[1c].

-History of the Schipperke in Australia
+History of Schipperke in Australia

 Lady Coles with her Schipperkes